carbonplan/research/articles/dac-calculator-explainer/index.md

 In a recent [paper](https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract), McQueen et al. evaluated the cost of co-constructing a solvent DAC process with its energy system.<Cite id='mcqueen.2021.b'/> They evaluated two energy systems that burn natural gas onsite for heat and electricity, capturing nearly all of the CO₂ released during combustion, and six all-electric non-fossil systems.

-To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an open source <NextLink href={'/research/dac-calculator'} passHref={true}><Link>interactive calculator</Link></NextLink> based directly on the model from the paper.
+To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an open source <Link href={'/research/dac-calculator'}>interactive calculator</Link> based directly on the model from the paper.
 The model is written in JavaScript and runs natively in the browser.

 Here we explain the design of the model and the parameter space, and highlight some key insights.